Giannis-Lagogiannis/Peripheral-Ecosystem-for-Educational-Robotic-kits/README.md

-# Peripheral Ecosystem for Educational Robotic kits
+# Peripheral Ecosystem for Educational Robotic Kits

-Welcome to the accessory repository for the **Odysseus (Ody)** educational robotics platform.
+Welcome to the accessory repository for the Peripheral Ecosystem for Educational Robotic kits.

-This repository contains modular, 3D-printable enclosures and mechanical parts designed specifically to house external sensors and actuators used in the Odysseus ecosystem.
+This repository contains modular, 3D-printable enclosures and mechanical parts designed specifically to house external sensors and actuators.
+These components are engineered to be structurally compatible with standard interlocking building bricks that utilize a **4.8 mm diameter hole system**.
 These housings ensure that electronic components are protected and can be safely handled by students in classroom environments.

 ## Included Files (STL)